saurabhpatle001/rag-pdf-app/README.md

 The frontend will be available at http://localhost:8501.

+Upload a PDF:

-Upload a PDF:Use the Streamlit interface to upload a PDF or the API endpoint /upload.
+Use the Streamlit interface to upload a PDF or the API endpoint /upload.

 Interact with the chatbot:

 📝 Summarize: Use the Streamlit interface or API endpoint /summarize?type=bullet|short|detailed.
 ❓ Query: Use the Streamlit interface or API endpoint /query?question=your_question_here.
+🌍 General Knowledge: Ask questions unrelated to the PDF (e.g., "What’s happening in India and Pakistan?") via the Streamlit interface.

 Example (API):
 curl -X POST -F "file=@sample.pdf" http://localhost:5000/upload
 curl http://localhost:5000/summarize?type=bullet
-curl http://localhost:5000/query?question="What is the main topic of the document?"
+curl http://localhost:5000/query?question="What is the main topic of the document?" curl http://localhost:5000/query?question="What’s happening in India and Pakistan?"

 Performance 📈